 Larry Blumenfeld, journalist with The Wall Street Journal and Village Voice

 Ben Jaffe, Creative Director and tuba player for the Preservation Hall Jazz Band

 Parallax: noun- The effect whereby the position or direction of an object appears to differ when viewed from different positions.

-With NOLA’s very own Preservation Hall Jazz Band (PHJB) in town this week and our month-long Treme series, we are thrilled to host PHJB Creative Director and tuba player, Ben Jaffe and journalist and Katrina Media Fellow, Larry Blumenfeld for a New Orleans Parallax Conversation super session!
+With NOLA’s very own Preservation Hall Jazz Band (PHJB) in town this and our month-long Treme series, we were thrilled to host PHJB Creative Director and tuba player, Ben Jaffe and journalist and Katrina Media Fellow, Larry Blumenfeld for a New Orleans Parallax Conversation super session!

 As son of Preservation Hall co-founders Allan and Sandra Jaffe, Ben Jaffe has lived his whole life with the rhythm of the French Quarter pulsing through his veins.
 Raised in the company of New Orleans’ greatest musicians, Ben returned from his collegiate education at Oberlin College in Ohio to play with the group and assume his father’s duties as Director of Preservation Hall.
 Today he serves as Creative Director for both PHJB and the Hall itself, where he has spearheaded such programs as the New Orleans Musicians Hurricane Relief Fund.
 Catch PHJB at the Apollo Theatre on Saturday, November 16.